Annmixiu/DANet/README.md

 * In the manuscript, we regret to acknowledge that due to spatial limitations, some details in Figures 1 and 2 may appear smaller than desired and require enlargement for clear visibility, which could affect the visual experience.
 We deeply apologize for any inconvenience this may cause.

+### 2023.
+09. 21

+We also experimented element-wise subtraction between the outputs of convolutions of different sizes on the speech denoising and dereverberation task, which seems to make the spectral boundaries of the target speaker more obvious.
+On the whole, this simple operation can make the feature boundaries more significant and seems that there can be more possibilities based on this in the future.

 ## Getting Started

 ### Download Datasets